jngrad/pyMBE/README.md

-When using a released version of pyMBE, we recommend citing the corresponding [Zenodo record](https://doi.org/10.5281/zenodo.12102634) in addition to the pyMBE paper, for example: "We set up our coarse-grained models using pyMBE v0.8.0 [\@beyer2024pymbe; \@zenodo2024pymbe]".
+When using a released version of pyMBE, we recommend citing the corresponding [Zenodo record](https://doi.org/10.5281/zenodo.12102634) in addition to the pyMBE paper, for example: "We set up our coarse-grained models using pyMBE v0.8.0
+\cite{beyer2024pymbe,zenodo2024pymbe}".

-Please also make sure to properly cite the original authors if you use the resources provided in the `parameters/` folder.
+Please also make sure to properly cite the original authors if you use the resources provided in the `pyMBE/parameters/` folder.
 The relevant references are provided as metadata in the corresponding files.

+[comment]: # (references stop)

 ## License